 If you have a case of wanderlust, put your time perusing Expedia to good use by earning money as an online travel agent.
 You can find both part-time and full-time remote gigs on websites like Upwork and Indeed.

 Don’t jump on the first job post you see, however, as there are many scams out there.
 Make sure to vet the agency before signing up, and don’t take a job that requires you to use your own money or recruit other agents.

 If you have an abundance of items you no longer want or need, make money fast by holding a garage sale.

 While you can price gently used or high-quality items at 30 percent to 35 percent of their original cost, you should only expect to recoup about 15 percent of the original cost for most items.
 You should also be prepared for potential buyers to haggle for even lower prices.
 If you have some items that you’re trying to sell for higher prices, consider listing them online instead.

 81. Recycle Scrap Metal and Tires

 Metals like copper, aluminum, brass and steel are widely desired at most recycling plants or scrap yards.
-You can earn around 10 cents per pound for magnetic metals, 50 cents for aluminum and $2.85 for bare copper.
+It depends on the location, but you can earn around 9 cents per pound for magnetic metals, 45 cents to 55 cents for aluminum and up to $2.30 for bare bright copper wire.

 82. Sign Up for Free Gift Cards

-Ebates will reward you with a $10 gift card when you sign up on the site and earn your first cash back rebate.
-The current deal offers you the choice of a $10 Walmart gift card or a $10 Ebates cash back bonus.
+Ebates will reward you with a $10 gift card when you sign up on the site and make a minimum purchase of $25 within 90 days.